AnnieFiB/webportfolio/_posts/2025-04-17-building-a-sales-intelligence-pipeline-from-oltp-etl-to-data-insights.md

 \- Postgresql table creation and secure data loading using `psycopg2`

-> Next, we connected to Postgresql and created the OLTP schema:
+> Next, I connected to Postgresql and created the OLTP schema:

 \- Validation of load and schema integrity

-\### 📊 Sales Analysis
+## 📊 Sales Analysis

 With the cleaned data loaded into Postgresql, we explored: